 - Final journal submissions shall contain weekly time sheet submissions for the duration of the externship signed by both the student extern and the field supervisor.

-- Final journal submissions shall contain copies of all legal work performed, including research and analysis, motions, pleadings, legal opinions, memorandums, work related faxes, and emails, etc. If material is confidential, a signed Statement of Confidentiality from the externship placement is required specifying the exclusion of this documentation.
+- Final journal submissions shall contain copies of all legal work performed, including research and analysis, motions, pleadings, legal opinions, memorandums, work-related faxes, and emails, etc. If the material is confidential, a signed Statement of Confidentiality from the externship placement is required specifying the exclusion of this documentation.

 - Student Extern Evaluation Form will be sent to the Supervising Attorney for review and assessment of extern’s performance.
 This shall be returned to the Externship Supervisor through fax, mail or email and shall be sent directly from the field supervisor or the supervisor’s designated representative.